Stop and Wait ARQ

 - It is used in Data Link and Transport Layers

-- Stop and Wait ARQ mainly implements Sliding Window Protocol concept with Window Size 1
+- Stop and Wait for ARQ mainly implements the Sliding Window Protocol concept with Window Size 1

 - Propagation Delay: Amount of time taken by a packet to make a physical journey from one router to another router.